Yousuke Yukimatsu

+Yousuke Yukimatsu performing at the Montreux Jazz Festival 2026.

-Yousuke Yukimatsu (行松陽介, Yukimatsu Yōsuke) is a Japanese DJ and producer.
+Yousuke Yukimatsu (行松陽介, Yukimatsu Yōsuke) (born 15 May 1979) is a Japanese DJ and producer.

 Early life and education

-Yukimatsu was born in Osaka.
+Yukimatsu was born in Jōtō-ku, Osaka.
 Raised on classic rock by his Deep Purple-enthusiast father, he later described the exposure as "a very good education," despite initially feeling indifferent toward the music.
 During his early youth, he primarily listened to pop music, but in his teenage years, he broadened his musical interests, exploring hard rock and metal in middle school, followed by alternative rock acts such as Sonic Youth and electronic music like The Prodigy in high school.
 Yukimatsu began DJing in 2008, first performing at a friend's party in his hometown, and soon became a regular presence in local line-ups.